l1fsec/Crash-courses/README.md

-# Crash-courses
+# Javascript Crash-course

 ## Introduction

-> Repository for Crash-courses and learning materials, that I like to do.
+> Repository for Javascript Crash-course and learning materials, that I would like to keep in sync.